What are retirement interest-only (RIO) mortgages and should I get one?

 • Eligibility: Unlike with a traditional repayment mortgage, with retirement interest-only mortgages you will only have to prove that you can repay the interest each month.

-• Value: Retirement interest-only mortgages can be cheaper than lifetime mortgages.
+• Value: Retirement interest-only mortgages may be cheaper than lifetime mortgages.

 • Flexibility: Some lenders let you take out retirement interest-only mortgages over a fixed period like 2, 5 or 10 years which means you can switch to a different deal afterwards.

-• Stress-free: You don’t need to downsize to release money from your home.
+• Stress-free: It can mean you don’t need to downsize to release money from your home.

 Disadvantages of retirement interest-only mortgages?